Imelda Staunton: 2020–present: The Crown and theatre roles

 Since May 2020, Staunton stars in the Apple TV+ comedy series Trying.
 The first season premiered on 1 May 2020 and the second-season premieres on 14 May 2021, with the show already renewed for a third season.
 On 31 January 2020, it was announced that she would be portraying Queen Elizabeth II in the fifth season of the critically acclaimed Netflix series The Crown.
 On 9 July 2020, it was announced that the series had been extended to a sixth and final season, with Staunton again to reprise her role of the Queen.
-Staunton's performance in the fifth season earned her a nomination for the Golden Globe Award for Best Actress – Television Series Drama.
+Staunton's performance in the fifth season earned her nominations for a Golden Globe Award and BAFTA Television Award.
+Her performance in the sixth season earned her nominations for another Golden Globe Award and Primetime Emmy Award.
+In summer 2024, Staunton played the role of Dolly Gallagher Levi in a revival of the musical Hello, Dolly! at the London Palladium.
+Staunton's performance won her another Laurence Olivier Award for Best Actress in a Musical.